dgattey/dg/README.md

 ### Setup script

-Once the above are manually installed, you can simply run the `setup` script to install the following:
+Once the above are manually installed, you can simply run the `setup.sh` script to install the following:

 - `Bundler`